-7. Effective communication with investors can help dispute prevention and mitigation.
-By maintaining transparent and open lines of communication, potential issues can be addressed early on.
-Misunderstandings can be avoided and conflicts resolved more smoothly.
-Additionally, clear communication helps to manage expectations and build trust, which are essential elements for maintaining positive relationships with investors.
+- 8. Effective communication with investors can help dispute prevention and mitigation.
+The maintenance of transparent and open lines of communication can aid in addressing potential issues, avoid misunderstandings and resolve conflicts more smoothly.
+Additionally, clear communication helps to manage expectations and build trust, which can contribute to maintaining positive relationships with investors.
 In general, an effective communication channel with investors throughout the lifecycle of their investment could be useful.
+However, this does not create any legal obligation on the part of States nor does it exempt investors from their responsibility to remain informed about legal, procedural and regulatory requirements with regard to their investment. - 9.
+Some States have found that effective communication with investors can be achieved by providing a mechanism for investor feedback on potential policy changes.
+Similarly, States have found that information sharing may not always suffice and that policy choices may need to be explained and conveyed in a different manner.
+For example, a senior official may engage in the communication in addition to working-level support, as high-level engagement can enhance the credibility and seriousness of the State's commitment to maintaining a constructive relationship with investors.

-8. Effective communication with investors can be achieved by providing easy access to relevant information, by engaging investors in policy discussions and by operating an investor grievance mechanism.
-Simply providing information may not always suffice.
-Policy choices may need to be explained and conveyed in a different manner.
-For example, a high-level or senior official may be involved in the communication in addition to working-level support, as high-level engagement can enhance the credibility and seriousness of the State's commitment to maintain a constructive relationship with investors.
+2 See World Bank, Retention and Expansion of Foreign Direct Investment, Political Risk and Policy Responses (2019), pp. 41-43.

-9. In this context, some States have established one or more focal points, for example, a one-stop online or single information portal.5 These focal points help address queries from investors and potential investors, aiding them to obtain relevant information from competent authorities.
-Streamlining communication through focal points has expedited the process and prevented potential confusion caused by multiple responses from different governmental agencies.
+10. Some States have established one or more focal points, for example, a one-stop-shop online or single information portal.3 These focal points help address queries from investors and potential investors.
+In some cases, streamlined communication through focal points has expedited the process and prevented potential confusion caused by multiple responses from different governmental agencies.
 Such an approach has also promoted clarity and transparency.